The Midland Group: History 1943–1987

-The Midland Group of Artists was established in Nottingham in 1943.
+The Midland Group of Artists was established in Nottingham in 1943 by Evelyn Gibbs.
 Its first gallery occupied one room, at 38 Bridlesmith Gate.
 After several moves the group settled at 11 East Circus Street from 1961–1977.
 Throughout the sixties, it provided 'a forum for progressive and experimental visual arts in Nottingham'.
 In 1976 the group was re-formed as the Midland Art and Community Centre Ltd, although it continued to be popularly known as the Midland Group.
 With the aid of a series of Arts Council grants, it re-located to new premises in the Lace Market district of Nottingham, leasing a property at Carlton Street from Nottingham City Council.
 The move officially took place in 1977, although the new premises only became usable in stages as various parts of the building were renovated and refurbished according to the Group's plans, creating designated spaces for administration, exhibitions, performance and cinema, as well as a roof terrace, bar and shop.